-We recently created The Play-Based Learning Poster Pack™ for educators, and have used these three mindfulness strategies to create the posters so that you, as an educator, have resources that are easy and effective to use with anxious children.
+We recently created a bunch of play-based learning posters and put them into The Preschoolers Wellbeing Kit™ for educators, and have used these three mindfulness strategies to create the posters so that you, as an educator, have resources that are easy and effective to use with anxious children.

-The posters are also a resource that parents can use at home.
+All the activities in the kit are also resources that parents can use at home.

 This way, the child begins to feel a sense of belonging in your centre and is given an opportunity to know what to expect when they arrive at in your care.